 The Council supports artists in several important ways, through a wide array of programs and services that recognizes, encourages and showcases their talents.
 In turn, such recognition brings their work to the attention of organizations and communities everywhere to embrace and support this remarkable "creative capital" that helps make New Jersey great.

-Highly competitive awards to New Jersey artists in 12 different arts disciplines awarded solely on independent peer panel assessment of artistic quality taken from work samples submitted.
-The process is anonymous.
-The awards may be used to support the professional development of the artist.
+Highly competitive awards to New Jersey artists in 12 different arts disciplines awarded solely on independent peer panel assessment of work samples submitted.
+The anonymous process is focused solely on artistic quality, and awards may be used to help artists produce new work and advance their careers.
 This program is carried out in partnership with the Mid Atlantic Arts Foundation.

 The New Genres in Visual Arts category has been cancelled.
 Those who previously applied in this category are encouraged to submit in another category that best represents their work such as Media/Digital/Electronic.